KimberlyCaristi

 “Well, there are a few of us who did the same thing, and we didn’t exactly get what was advertised.
 I just want you to be prepared for what you might see down there,” she tilted her head to the side.

 “Oh, great.”
 I let out a big exhale.
 “I really was proud of myself for making all these arrangements with no help.
 Well, I get what I deserve for not checking references.”
+I was right I might not be ready to be on my own.

 “The management is very disappointing,” was her tart reply.
 “We have tried repeatedly to talk to the apartment’s owner, but to no avail.
 The office says he will get back to us but hasn’t so far.”

 “Now you have me worried.
 Please, may I take a rain check on the tea and get my key so I can see what I am in for?”
 I felt sick to my stomach.
+My go back home meter was point just that way, just go home Kristy.
+I have to stay I kept telling myself as I walked to my apartment.

 “Of course,” She yelled out, “Sam, I am going to take Kristy down to her apartment.
 I will be back up in a little bit.”
 I heard through the open door “Okay.”
 She grabbed the key off the table and said, “Let’s go see the damage.”
 She tried to sound positive but was not successful.

-6. The Apartment
+2. The Apartment

 The door was all the way to the right.
 I took a deep breath as I put the key into the lock.
 I turned the key, pushed open the door, and I instantly felt the hot, stale air escape, as it hit me in the face.
 First, I saw what looked like an indoor-outdoor carpet.
 It reminded me of the cheap AstroTurf.
 Why would anyone put that in an apartment?
 It felt crunchy under my feet.
 My heart sank even more as I stepped into a small room that was the kitchen, dining, and living room.
 It was the size of my bedroom in Indiana, maybe a little longer, but not wider.
 I knew it would be small, but the carpet and the dull, stained, peeled paint didn’t help the look.
 I opened the window to get fresh air into the place.
 Susan stepped gingerly around the carpet as if she were stepping in something sticky.
 Her face said it all.
 The apartment was gross.